Visit Montevideo, Uruguay

 Hotel My Suites is located in the neighborhood of Pocitos, a residential area close to the coastline of the River Plate, and within walking distance of restaurants and shops.
 It's a new concept of boutique accommodation, focused on the fine wines of Uruguay.

 Alma Historica is a boutique hotel in the old city of Montevideo with just 15 rooms, each with its own identity and with a nod to a different aspect of Uruguayan culture.
 With bags of charm this little gem fills a gap in the Montevideo hotel market.

 The Sofitel has added a new level of luxury to Montevideo's accommodation options.
-It has 116 well equipped rooms, a small fitness centre, pool and spa and has been designed in an art deco style to fit in with the Carrasco area in which it is built.
+It has 116 well equipped rooms, a small fitness center, pool and spa and has been designed in an Art Deco style to fit in with the Carrasco area in which it is built.